petarbelchev/PersonalFinancer-WebApp/README.md

 ![Create Delete Types](./Screenshots/create-delete-account-type-or-currency.jpeg)

-When Account is created you will be redirected to the new Account Details Page.
+When Account is created you will be redirected to the new Account Details page.
 Personal Financer App automatically made Initial Balance Transaction with Amount gived as Account Balance from you.

 ![New Account Details Page](./Screenshots/new-account-page.jpeg)

-Details Page gives options for Edit and Delete Account, filter transactions for given period and shows them on separated pages by 10 on each one.
+Details page gives options for Edit and Delete Account, filter transactions for given period and shows them on separated pages by 10 on each one.
 Pages are changed again with AJAX requests and Web APIs on backend.

 ![Account Details Page](./Screenshots/account-details-page.jpeg)

-On Edit Account Page you can change Name, Balance, Account Type and Currency on the account.
+On Edit Account page you can change Name, Balance, Account Type and Currency of the account.

 ![Edit Account Page](./Screenshots/edit-account-page.jpeg)